nickstokes/nightbot-extensions/README.md

 This flask app interfaces with other EMS systems like stream-key-manage so that we can show extra info in the youtube chat.

-Currently, the only feature is an endpoint that can save and retrieve info text for the current streamer.
+Currently, the only features are an endpoint that can save and retrieve info text for the current streamer.
 This could replace the individual !artistname commands with a single command like !whoisplaying.
+And a way to save markers in a stream for reference later.

 How it works
 ------------